Confidentiality of Substance Use Disorder Patient Records, (42 CFR Part 2)

 Are there any times when Part 2 confidentiality doesn't apply?

-- Sharing between a treatment facility and an entity having direct administrative control or between program personnel.
+- Communication within a Part 2 program and between a Part 2 program and an entity with direct administrative control over that program

-- If a patient commits a crime on the premises of the treatment facility or against treatment staff.
+- Patient commits a crime on the premises or against treatment staff

 When can records under Part 2 be disclosed?

 Consent.
-A treatment facility may ask a patient to provide consent for a disclosure.
-The following elements are required in all Part 2 consent forms:
+A treatment facility may ask a patient to provide written consent for a disclosure.
+The following elements are required in all electronic or paper Part 2 consent forms:

 - Name of patient

-- How much and what kind of information is to be disclosed
+- How much and what kind of information to disclose, including explicit description of the substance use disorder information

 - Date on which consent is signed